 - You can alternately use a long sharp kitchen knife to remove the backbone.

 - Both kitchen tools have advantages, so use whichever you are more comfortable with.

 - This technique is important because it results in shorter cooking times and ensures that all parts of the bird are cooked evenly.

-- Because the spatchcock turkey is cooking more evenly, the turkey should turn out juicier, as you don’t have to compensate for denser areas longer cook time.
+- Because the spatchcock grill turkey is cooking more evenly, the turkey should turn out juicier, as you don’t have to compensate for denser areas and longer cook time.